We explore what anxiety is, how it relates to visible difference and disfigurement and how to manage the way it may be making you feel.

 Prepare in advance.
 It might help to think about the situations or things that worry you the most.
 Try writing these down or talking them through with someone.
 Then think about how you might plan for these.
 What could help you to feel better, more prepared or give you confidence?
 Perhaps speak to your boss, or a trusted friend, colleague or teacher in advance and make a realistic plan about returning to certain situations in a way that feels OK and manageable.

 How have you coped before?
 It may be good to remind yourself that you have faced difficult situations before.
 Think about the techniques or approaches you have used in the past.
 Reflect on the things that help you to feel less worried.
-Is there anything positive you can learn from when COVID-19 restrictions were eased last summer?
+Is there anything positive you can learn from when COVID-19 restrictions were eased before?
 Remind yourself of your strengths and reflect on how far you have come.
 If you have done this before, you can do it again – and it may not take as long or be as difficult as you imagine.

 Fact or opinion?
 Recognising that thoughts are not facts can be helpful to manage anxiety.
 Try taking a step back and consider if your thoughts are assumptions about what might happen rather than fact.
 Checking in with yourself about these thoughts may help you to recognise if your fears are well founded or not.